Eoin Butler: writer, journalist and Mayoman of the Year

 But I’ll be honest.
 I’m not sure men have twelve secrets.
 I’m not even sure we have one.
 Also, there are about 3.5 billion men.
 But I only know about a couple dozen of them very well.
 So it’s hard to make generalisations.
 Read the rest of this entry »

 For every crappy thing that can happen to you in life, there is a bogus consolation prize.
 If you’re old, they say you’re wise.
-If you’re blind, you must have enhanced hearing.
+If you’re blind, you must have super hearing.
 And if your team crashes out of Euro 2012, placed dead last in the entire competition, they call you the best fans in the world.

 Well, I’m not buying it.